aosabook/500lines/modeller/chapter.md

 #### Operating System Callbacks
-In order to interpret user input as meaningful actions on the scene, we need to combine knowledge of the mouse, mouse buttons, and keyboard.
-Doing so requires storing the current mouse location, the currently pressed mouse button, and the current position and rotation of the camera.
+In order to interpret user input as meaningful actions on the scene, we need to combine knowledge of the mouse position, mouse buttons, and keyboard.
 As you can see, because interpreting user input into meaningful actions requires many lines of code, we encapsulate it in a separate class, away from the main code path.
-The `Interaction` class hides  unrelated complexity from the rest of the codebase and to translate operating system events into application-level events.
+The `Interaction` class hides unrelated complexity from the rest of the codebase and translates operating system events into application-level events.

 `````````````````````````````````````````` {.python}
     # class Interaction